acje/Fiber-semantics/README.md

 Domain identity such as `OrderId`, `AccountId`, `DeviceId`, `SagaId`, or `TraceId` belongs in the event payload or application schema.

-Multiple fibers within the same namespace can be stored and shared through a datastructure called a `Dragline`.
+Multiple fibers can be stored and shared through a datastructure called a `Dragline`.

-In fiber semantics a `Dragline` can only support one namespace, but a namespace can be sharded by `FiberId` across multiple `Draglines`, keeping the fibers intact.
 Between migrations fibers can only be created, read, updated, detached (soft delete) or rescued (undeleted).
 Dragline and fibers are append-only between migrations.

 The most fundamental building block in fiber semantics is the event.
 Event is a message containing a fact, something that has happened.
 Events are distinct from commands which may require a response of success or failure because they command something that should happen in the future.
 Note: In Fiber semantics query is a command which only does read type operations, query can also fail and the response is not optional.
 Events have a header with the following core concepts: